noir-lang/noir/docs/docs/concepts/advanced/data_structures/indexed_merkle_tree.md

 To perform batched insertions, our circuit must keep track of all values that are pending insertion.

-- If the `low_nullifier_membership_witness` is identified to be nonsense ( all zeros, or has a leaf index of -1 ) we will know that this is an pending low nullifier read request and we will have to look within our pending subtree for the nearest low nullifier.
+- If the `low_nullifier_membership_witness` is identified to be nonsense ( all zeros, or has a leaf index of -1 ) we will know that this is a pending low nullifier read request and we will have to look within our pending subtree for the nearest low nullifier.
   - Loop back through all "pending_insertions"
     - If the pending insertion value is lower than the nullifier we are trying to insert
     - If the pending insertion value is NOT found, then out circuit is invalid and should self abort.